madetech/blog/posts/comparing_oop_and_component_based_design.md

 [Object Oriented ideas][oop-post] so today I bring the two loosely together.

+## OOP

-Object Oriented Programming gives us the ability to organise our programs or applications into objects.
+Object Oriented Programming provides the ability to organise our programs or applications into objects.
 Objects represent real life things and also computationally important things.
-They can represent a product, a cart that holds products, the algorithm to find relevant products for a specific user, etc.
+They can represent a product, a cart that holds products or the algorithm to find relevant products for a specific user.

-Object design draws the boundaries between the logic of our application and we can then envisage the interaction of such logic.
+Object design is the drawing of boundaries between the logic of our application and we can then envisage the interaction of such logic.
 When designing with objects we can visually imagine how they interact with each other.
 This broke with previous ideas of proceedural program where we were forced to think of programs as a continuous operation, one big list of commands to be executed.

+Say we want to devise yet another address book application.
+What real world objects do physical address books have?
+They have entries which represent one address.
+They have people whom may have one or more entries.
+There is the address book itself too.
+Not only that but each entry could be made of smaller objects such as an address and phone number.
+Physically imagining objects is a powerful tool.
+Teams can discuss their programs in terms of objects.

+## Component based design / Styleguide driven development / Pattern library

 Component based design teaches us to design UI in a modular way.
 Instead of only designing pages and interfaces we instead build a library of independant